ZouCherif/Journey/Networking/IPSec/intro.md

   - Encrypting and authenticating packets using IPSec to create a secure tunnel, preventing eavesdropping, tampering, and spoofing.

 ## IPSec overview

+### What is IPsec?

+`Internet Protocol Security` is a set of rules & tools that makes sure data traveling over the Internet is safe.

+### What does IPsec do?

+Before sending your data, IPsec can:

+- Encrypt it `(confidentiality)`→ so nobody can read it.
+- Add a signature (MAC) `(integrity + authentication)` → so receiver knows it wasn’t changed & Authenticate sender so you know it’s from the right source.
+- Add numbering `(to avoid replay attacks)`→ so old/repeated packets get rejected.

+> If the cryptographic algorithms are strong, and the keys are secure then the only possible attack is to stop the communications (DoS attack).

+> Also known as `S-VPN` (Secure VPN)

+### IPsec packet types (two main ones)

+- `AH` (Authentication Header)
+  - Protects against tampering and fake packets.
+  - Does not hide the data (no encryption).
+  - Rarely used today.
+- `ESP` (Encapsulating Security Payload)
+  - Protects against tampering and hides the data (encryption).
+  - This is what most VPNs use.

+### Two ways IPsec can work

+- `Transport Mode`
+  - Only protects the inside (data part) of your packet.
+  - Original addresses are still visible.
+  - Used when two computers directly talk securely.
+- `Tunnel Mode`
+  - Protects the whole original packet by wrapping it in a new one.
+  - Like putting your letter in a new envelope with a new address.
+  - Used for VPNs between offices, or user-to-office.

+### How do two sides agree on how to protect data?

+They need to agree on:

+- What algorithms to use (like “let’s use AES encryption”).
+- What keys to use for encryption.
+- How long to use them.

+This agreement is called a `Security Association (SA)`.
+To build it, they use a helper protocol called `IKE (Internet Key Exchange)`.